-Your hospital may contact you after 1 and 4 months to check on your progress after surgery and rehabilitation.
-They will also want to make sure that you are managing with any bone strengthening treatment that you started after your hip fracture.
+Some hospitals will contact you after a few months to check on your progress.
+They may also want to make sure that you are managing with any bone strengthening treatment that you started after your hip fracture.
 This contact may be by letter or telephone.